-So you can see, holidaying at home is a little luxury for me.
+Holidaying at home is a little luxury for me.
 I can look at the yellow of the silver birch leaves across the road.
-Give Siva the freshest of flowers each morning.
+Get the freshest of flowers each morning.
 Gaze at the clouds enveloping the hills.
 Listen to music.
 Read.
 Oh, it is so good to be home.

-So, after glazing apples and draining yoghurt, both for a future dish, let’s bake some pears with some afore-made rosemary powder – ground by hand with a little chilli and capsicum and a minor pinch of salt.
-If you have not had the foresight to make this yourself :-) you can use fresh rosemary, some sea salt and add chilli if you dare.
-I have made this dish with pears and plums, so don’t be afraid to experiment.
+So, after glazing apples and draining yoghurt, both for a tomorrow’s menu, the weather is perfect for baking some pears with a little rosemary powder – ground by hand with a little chilli and dried capsicum and a minor pinch of salt.
+If you have not have this at hand, use fresh rosemary, some sea salt and add chilli if you dare.
+I have made this dish with pears and plums, so it is quite versatile.

-You can eat them with any other dish, or for breakfast with cheese.
+You can serve rosemary pears with any other dish, or for breakfast with cheese.
 Maybe even a midnight snack!

 Roasted Rosemary Pears

 Serves: 4 – 6 people, depending how you use it

 3 firm, ripe packham or beurre bosc pears, unpeeled and cut into 6 wedges each – you can core each piece or for a rustic look, don’t core

 0.25 cup brown sugar